Decastro95/flood-awareness-gis-system/README.md

 A GIS-based flood awareness and risk mapping system for Northern Namibia.
 🌊 Flood Awareness & Risk Mapping System

+#REPORT#

 A GIS-Based Public Information Platform for Flood Preparedness and Response

+The system is deployed on Vercel, providing a publicly accessible, cloud-hosted GIS dashboard.
+The deployment uses serverless API routes for flood alerts, safe zones, and weather data integration.
+Environment variables are securely managed through Vercel’s settings to protect API keys and database credentials.

+The system incorporates seasonal flood awareness logic, with heightened alert sensitivity during the peak flood months of January to March.

+Schools and community facilities were selected as safe zones due to their accessibility, structural capacity, and historical use during flood displacement events.

+The system is designed for the oshana floodplain environment of northern Namibia, where seasonal efundja flooding shapes settlement patterns, livelihoods, and disaster vulnerability.

+The system focuses on Namibia’s northern regions, particularly the Four O regions and adjoining flood-prone basins, where seasonal efundja flooding is a recurring hazard.
+By integrating spatial floodplain data, elevation models, population-sensitive alert prioritization, and live meteorological indicators, the dashboard provides situational awareness tailored to the environmental and socio-cultural context of northern Namibia

 The system implements GIS-based flood hazard visualization using GeoJSON polygon overlays rendered through MapLibre GL JS.
 Flood-prone zones are spatially represented and overlaid onto an interactive base map, enabling clear identification of high-risk areas.